-The Able Trust has launched a three-year initiative: Inclusive Florida: Powered by The Able Trust to provide solutions for increasing persons with disabilities in Florida's workforce including aligning our efforts with the government, education, and community organizations tasked with implementing the REACH Act.
-Inclusive Florida will create a unique blend of cutting-edge research, outreach, and capacity building.
-Our data and research will provide the science to move Florida forward in closing the disability workforce gap, our outreach will communicate that information, and our capacity building will create meaningful change in areas such as education, workforce development, business culture, and inclusion of people with disabilities in Florida's workforce.
+Our data and research help provide the science to move Florida forward in closing the disability workforce gap, our outreach communicates that information, and our capacity building creates meaningful change in areas such as education, workforce development, and business culture to help increase people with disabilities in Florida's workforce.
 This report is just the beginning of our work.